Radiculitis (inflammation of the root of one of the spinal nerves). Inflammation of the nerve roots or radiculitis, how to do it correctly

 • Meninges.

-How to forget about pain in the joints?
+How to forget about joint pain?

-• Joint pain limits your movement and life...
+• Joint pain limits your movements and full life...

-• You are worried about discomfort, crunching and systematic pain ...
+• You are worried about discomfort, crunching and systematic pain...

-• Perhaps you have tried a bunch of medicines, creams and ointments ...
+• You may have tried a bunch of medications, creams and ointments...

-• But judging by the fact that you are reading these lines, they did not help you much ...
+• But judging by the fact that you are reading these lines, they did not help you much...

-• 12 Mar, 22:39 In China, doctors removed more than 100 fish bones from the rectum of a patient
+• 12 Mar, 22:39 In China, doctors removed more than 100 fish bones from a patient’s rectum

-No spam, just news, we promise!
+No spam, only news, we promise!

-The use of site materials is permitted only with the prior consent of the copyright holders.oblivki
+Use of site materials is permitted only with the prior consent of the copyright holders.oblivki

 Radicular syndrome: symptoms and treatment

-Radicular syndrome - the main symptoms:
+Radicular syndrome - main symptoms:

 • Skin redness